kelu124/murgen-dev-kit/software/ReadMe.md

 ### Some software

+* AcquireImage.py acquires the images, stores them in pairs of log files
-* CreateImage.py creates the .data file
+* CreateImage.py creates the .data file from the log files
-* CreateSC.py creates the .png files (Scan Conversion) using a nearest neighbour algorithm
+* CreateSC.py creates the .png files (Scan Conversion) using a nearest neighbour algorithm, from the .data files
-* CreateSC-4T.py creates the .png files (Scan Conversion) using the 4 nearest neighbours to determine the pixel value
+* CreateSC-4T.py creates the .png files (Scan Conversion) using the 4 nearest neighbours to determine the pixel value, from the .data files
 * TrinketProCode is the code for the Arduino Trinket Pro.
 * BatchImage is a shell script to automate the creation of images properly